 (a) Liaison between the vehicle and/or ADS manufacturer and all other manufacturers (partners or subcontractors) involved.

 (b) Criteria for the acceptability of “subsystem/components” manufactured by other partners or subcontractors. (i.e., deployment of production assurance requirements to supply chain).

+(c) Confirmation that safety risk including cybersecurity related to all concerned components/systems of the vehicle are managed

 6.1.5.
 Post-deployment safety